 For today and tomorrow I have two treats that are Halloween classic for me.
 However, each one has a fun twist on the original classic.
-Today we are doing the classic caramel apple.
+Today, we are doing the classic caramel apple.
 I have a delicious caramel apple recipe that I have made before and love.
 Yet, I saw a recipe in the September issue Everyday with Rachael Ray that had me intrigued.
-This recipe used honey instead of sugar and corn syrup.
+This recipe for honey vanilla caramel apples used honey instead of sugar and corn syrup.
 I was curious how this 4 ingredient recipe would turn out.
 The results were fabulous.

 The recipe produced a lovely coated apple.
 The caramel was the perfect chewiness.
 I must say though my taste buds were a little confused as I ate the apple.
 When you take a bite your eyes tell your mouth to expect that yummy regular caramel taste.
 However, you don’t expect to get that sweet taste of honey.
 You can totally taste the honey in this caramel coating.
 Now this isn’t a bad thing!
 It is fabulously surprising, but still confusing to those taste buds at first.